commercetools/commercetools-sdk-php-v2/lib/commercetools-api/docs/RequestBuilder.md

 Creates an order from a Cart.
 The cart must have a shipping address set before creating an order.
-When using Platforme TaxMode, the shipping address is used for tax calculation.
+When using Platform TaxMode, the shipping address is used for tax calculation.

 ### Example